Self-Similar Solutions to the Hele-Shaw Problem with Surface Tension: Linear Analysis

-To prove the existence of a solution to \eqref{eq:weakselfsimilar}, we will make use of the classical Lax-Milgram theorem \cite{La02}: \begin{theorem}[Lax-Milgram] Let $\mathcal{H}$ be a Hilbert space and suppose $A: \mathcal{H}\times\mathcal{H} \rightarrow \mathbb{R}$ is a bilinear form that is bounded:
+Note that $v$ solves \eqref{eq:linearequation} in weak sense is the same as $v$ solving \eqref{eq:linearequation} in the sense of distributions.
+To prove the existence of a solution to \eqref{eq:weakselfsimilar}, we will make use of the classical Lax-Milgram theorem \cite{La02}: \begin{theorem}[Lax-Milgram] Let $\mathcal{H}$ be a real Hilbert space and suppose $A: \mathcal{H}\times\mathcal{H} \rightarrow \mathbb{R}$ is a bilinear form satisfying the following properties: \begin{enumerate} \item It is bounded, i.e. there exists $C>0$ such that